warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     'DefaultSmtpPerms' is used to assign user SMTP permissions (default MR).
     If the lookup fails then 'SMTPAUTH.TAB' lookup is done.

+    [table index] [configuration] [top]

    SMTPEXTAUTH.TAB

     Besides internal SMTP authentication methods a user (XMail administrator) can define custom authentication procedures by setting up this file properly.
-The section the section on "SMTP Client Authentication" explains the client part of custom authentication when we put an 'external' line inside the configuration file.
+The section "SMTP Client Authentication" explains the client part of custom authentication when we put an 'external' line inside the configuration file.
 The file 'SMTPEXTAUTH.TAB' is the server part of the custom authentication which has the given format:

      "auth-name"[TAB]"base-challenge"[TAB]"program-path"[TAB]"arg-or-macro"...[NEWLINE]